Haufe-Lexware/wicked.haufe.io/doc/design-docs/registration-process.md

 ### Static configuration

 In the base path of the static configuration repository, there is a new directory called `registrationpools`, with JSON files.
 In the standard configuration, there is a single `wicked.json` for the registration of wicked users.
 This is also the registration pool which is used for the previously existing users when migrating the data.
+It is assumed to be present, deleting it is not a good idea.
+It will be automatically created when updating a static configuration directory with a wicked 1.0 kickstarter.

 File syntax: